rust-lang/book/src/ch04-03-references-and-borrowing.md

 let r2 = &mut s;
 ```

-There is a similar rule for combining the two kinds of references.
-This code
+There is a similar rule for combining mutable and immutable references.
+This
-errors:
+code errors:

 ```rust,ignore
 let mut s = String::from("hello");